pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 ### Topics

 -    Master theorem
--    Approximation algorithm
+-    Apoximation algorithm

 March 5th, 2014 <small>Lecture</small>
 --------------------------------------

 ### High-level steps in greedy algorithm

--   This idea of defining smaller problems, it's part of greedy and recursive algorithms.
+-   This idea of defining smaller oblems, it's part of greedy and recursive algorithms.
 -   Steps
-    1. Cast the problemas one where we make a choice, and then we're left with a subproblem to solve.
+    1. Cast the oblemas one where we make a choice, and then we're left with a suboblem to solve.

         > Which characters should I place at the bottom of my tree? *Huffman coding*

     2. Show there is always an optimal solution that makes the greedy choice.
-    3. Show that the subproblems optimal solution can be combined with the greedy choice to provide an optimal solution to the original problem.
+    3. Show that the suboblems optimal solution can be combined with the greedy choice to ovide an optimal solution to the original oblem.

-> Can all optimization problems be solved with greedy algorithms?
+> Can all optimization oblems be solved with greedy algorithms?

--   For instance, in the coin problem, it depends on the coin denominations you have.
+-   For instance, in the coin oblem, it depends on the coin denominations you have.
 -   In Huffman coding, it works nicely.

-### Set cover example and a greedy approach
+### Set cover example and a greedy apoach

 -   **Example**: Consider a collectino of cities.
 We need to place a school to the minimum number of cities so that each one has a direction connection